MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/common-data-service-gdpr-dsr-guide.md

 ### Export
 You can take a screenshot of the data and share it with your DSR requestor.

-From the [PowerApps admin center](https://admin.powerapps.com/), do the following:
+From the [PowerApps Admin center](https://admin.powerapps.com/), do the following:

 1. In the navigation pane, click or tap **Environments**, and then select an environment from the list.